rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 fn main() { assert 3.plus(1) == 5.minus(1); }

 ```

+The `impl int: arithmetic;` line is what associates the `int` type
+with the `arithmetic` trait.
+Syntax for this is still up in the air
+-- we could say `int impls arithmetic;` instead, or something else.
+(`impl` in this case is short for "implements", not short for
+"implementation", since now all implementation is happening in the
+traits!)

 One place that could benefit from this so-called 'interface inheritance' is called out by a FIXME for issue #2616 in `core::num`.
 Although I have to think about it some more, I _think_ we could clean up duplicated code between `core/int_template.rs` and `core/uint_template.rs` with this kind of strategy.

 ### Conflict resolution